Roland R. Harrison

-Roland R. Harrison (1878-1941) was a journalist who served as editor for the New York Herald and The Christian Science Monitor.
+Roland R. Harrison (1878-1941) was a journalist who served as editor for both the New York Herald and The Christian Science Monitor.

 Biography

 Harrison was born in Smithville, New York on June 10, 1878.
 He graduated from Cornell University in 1903 and started a career in journalism working for papers in New York including the Brooklyn Standard Union, New York Times, and New York Herald.
 Harrison worked for a total of 19 years in New York, serving as city editor for the New York Herald.